 The application must be submitted electronically using the link on the Council's website at http://cjcc.georgia.gov/.
-Application should include: proposal narrative in Word format, detailed budget worksheet in Excel format, and application attachments with all signature pages.
-All of the aforementioned proposal documents are also required to be submitted electronically by uploading the original files or by uploading scanned documents to the online application.
-The application must follow the outline as described on page 17 of this RFP.
-The proposal package must be completed and submitted in accordance with RFP guidelines for submission or the proposal may be disqualified.
+Application should include: application narrative, application budget request in Excel format, and application attachments with all signature pages.
+All of the aforementioned proposal documents are also required to be submitted electronically by scanning and uploading the documents to the online application.
+The application must follow the outline as described on page-14 of this RFP.
+The proposal package must be completed and submitted in accordance with RFP guidelines for submission and disqualification factors or the proposal may be disqualified.